Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Vertical machining (also called milling) involves turning tools for removing metal from the workpiece.
 Vertical machining takes place on a vertical machining center that uses a vertical spindle.
 When using a vertically oriented spindle, the tool drops directly off the tool holder and often cuts across the top of the workpiece.

-Although our vertical machining centers vary in size and performance, we design each vertical machining center with quality, reliability, ease of use and safety in mind.
-In addition, thanks to our on-demand production philosophy, all of our vertical machining centers use the latest and most advanced milling technology to increase the efficiency and development of your business.
+Although vertical machining centers vary in size and performance, manufacturers design each vertical machining center with quality, reliability, ease of use and safety in mind.
+In addition, thanks to on-demand production philosophy, modern vertical machining centers use the latest and most advanced milling technology to increase the efficiency and development of your business.

 Vertical milling machines come in at least two main varieties.
 In revolver mills, the spindle is fixed in place; However, the mill bed can move and rotate.
 For smaller components, this provides a wide range of flexibility, especially for boring recesses in the workpiece, for example when making molds.
 Tower mills have a big disadvantage.
 Mounting larger elements on a rotating base will become impractical after some time.
 Tower mills usually perform best on smaller components when working in front and on the sides of the component.

 For larger items, most stores turn into bed mills.
 In this construction, the workpiece is placed on a bed that can be fed along the axis.
 In some mills, the spindle can be raised or lowered or moved back and forth while the workpiece moves along the table.
 In other designs, the spindle is stationary, and the bed moves in one or more axes.